OTUSOFE365025/project-group-4-crn-45740/ADD Iteration 1.md

 | **Monitoring Service**  | Tracks latency, uptime, and errors; logs conversation sessions; and alerts maintainers of any system issues. *(QA2)* |
 | **Data Repository**     | Manages storage of user information, queries, dashboards, and logs, ensuring secure and encrypted data *(CON-3)* and providing high-performance analytics queries. |

+Step 6: Sketch Views and Record Design Decisions
+The layered diagram is designed to show the module view of the reference architecture chosen for the AIDAP System.

 ![Architecture Table](https://i.imgur.com/YM2kvMv.png)
 Figure 2: Layered Diagram for AIDAP System

 From the layered diagram of the AIDAP System, we can summarize the major functionalities in the following table: